Force over Distance: Faster than Light

 But sometimes, sometimes, there’s no one better.

-Chloe steps forward, onto the bridge.
-It’s made of laced metal and the same clear, hard, plastic-y stuff that forms the windows.
-Below their feet swirls the shifting light of the drive.
+Chloe steps onto the bridge.
+The walkway is made of laced metal reinforced by the same transparent alloy that forms the windows.
+Below her feet swirls the shifting light of the drive.
 Yards and yards down there’s an energy field.
-Matt can see it flare, just a little, when the glowing vortex of the engine light gets a little too close.
+Matt can see it flare, just a little, when the glowing vortex gets too close.
 Probably, without that field, this chamber wouldn’t be habitable.
-It would be too bright.
+It’d be too bright.
 Too hot, maybe.
 Full of radiation.

 Matt sticks right with Chloe, just a step behind her.
 A handspan away.
 Within grabbing distance, if anything goes wrong.